parse-community/parse-server-api-mail-adapter/README.md

             sender: 'sender@example.com',
             // The email templates.
             templates: {
-                // The template used by Parse Server to send an email for password reset; this is a reserved template name.
+                // The template used by Parse Server to send an email for password
+                // reset; this is a reserved template name.
                 passwordResetEmail: {
                     subjectPath: './files/password_reset_email_subject.txt'),
                     textPath: './files/password_reset_email.txt'),
                     htmlPath: './files/password_reset_email.html')
                 },
-                // The template used by Parse Server to send an email for email address verification; this is a reserved template name.
+                // The template used by Parse Server to send an email for email
+                // address verification; this is a reserved template name.
                 verificationEmail: {
                     subjectPath: './files/verification_email_subject.txt'),
                     textPath: './files/verification_email.txt'),
                     htmlPath: './files/verification_email.html')
                 },
-                // A custom email template that can be used when sending emails from Cloud Code; the template name can be choosen freely; it is possible to add various custom templates.
+                // A custom email template that can be used when sending emails
+                // from Cloud Code; the template name can be choosen freely; it
+                // is possible to add various custom templates.
                 customEmail: {
                     subjectPath: './files/custom_email_subject.txt'),
                     textPath: './files/custom_email.txt'),
                     htmlPath: './files/custom_email.html'),
-                    // Placeholders contain the values to be filled into the placeholder keys in the file content.
-A placeholder `{{appName}}` in the email will be replaced the value defined here.
+                    // Placeholders are filled into the template file contents.
+                    // For example, the placeholder `{{appName}}` in the email
+                    // will be replaced the value defined here.
                     placeholders: {
                         appName: "ExampleApp"
                     },
-                    // Extras to add to the email payload that is accessible in the `apiCallback`.
+                    // Extras to add to the email payload that is accessible in the
+                    // `apiCallback`.
                     extra: {
                         replyTo: 'no-reply@example.com'
                     },
-                    // A callback that makes the Parse User accessible and allows to return user-customized placeholders that will override the default template placeholders.
+                    // A callback that makes the Parse User accessible and allows
+                    // to return user-customized placeholders that will override
+                    // the default template placeholders.
                     placeholderCallback: async (user) => {
                         return {
                             phone: user.get('phone')
                         };
                     },
-                    // A callback that makes the Parse User accessible and allows to return the locale of the user for template localization.
+                    // A callback that makes the Parse User accessible and allows
+                    // to return the locale of the user for template localization.
                     localeCallback: async (user) => {
                         return user.get('locale');
                     }